 Surprisingly, Las Vegas isn’t home to America’s biggest casino.
 That honor goes to Ledyard, Connecticut’s Foxwoods Resort Casino, operated by the Mashantucket Pequot Indian tribe.
 Opened in 1968, it features 4.7 million square feet of gaming space across six casinos, with more than 7,000 gaming machines and 17 different types of table games as well as one of the world’s largest bingo halls.
 It also offers a two-story arcade for families with children.

-One of the world’s most famous casino resorts was designed by the legendary Steve Wynn at a cost of $88 million.
+One of the world’s most famous casino resorts cost a whopping $88 million.
 It’s best known for its fountain that’s been featured in a number of films like “The Hangover” and “Ocean’s 11,” but in terms of gambling, the Bellagio is renowned for high-end poker rooms called “The Office,” and regularly hosts World Poker Tour events.
 Numerous pro players visit due to the high table limits.
 Bets can go as high as $4,000/$8,000 in the “Big Game” at Bobby’s Room, with pots typically exceeding $1 million.
 In addition to poker, there are 2,000 slot machines, paying as much as $2 million, as well as exclusive fashion stores for upscale shopping enthusiasts.

 One of the most expensive properties ever built, Resorts World Sentosa on Sentosa Island off the southern coast of Singapore, came at a cost of nearly $5 billion.
-It not only includes a casino and six hotels, but a Universal Studios theme park, Adventure Cove Water Park and a Marine Life Park that houses the world’s largest oceanarium.
+This top-rated resort in Singapore not only includes a casino and multiple hotels, but a Universal Studios theme park, Adventure Cove Water Park and a Marine Life Park that houses the world’s largest oceanarium.
 The casino features more than 2,400 slot machines and electronic table game machines along with over 500 table games, like blackjack, poker and baccarat.
-Each of the hotels has its own unique theme, with a total of more than 1,500 luxurious rooms, including beach villas with breathtaking views and personal butlers.
-Tree-top lofts offers an idyllic escape for nature lovers nestled in a canopy of trees perched nearly 40 feet above the ground.
+Each of the hotels has its own unique theme, with luxurious rooms, including beach villas with breathtaking views and personal butlers.
+Tree-top lofts offer an idyllic escape for nature lovers nestled in a canopy of trees perched nearly 40 feet above the ground.

-Although it’s not the biggest casino in the world, it’s the second most expensive casino property to have been built, coming in at a cost of $5.5 billion to construct.
+Although it’s not the biggest casino in the world, Marina Bay Sands is the second most expensive casino property to have been built, coming in at a cost of $5.5 billion to construct.
 It’s also home to the largest atrium casino on earth, with 500 gaming tables and 2,500 slot machines.
 When your luck runs out, you’ll find plenty of things to do.
 The highlight is SkyPark on the 57th floor, boasting a 500-foot infinity pool that feels as if you’re swimming atop Singapore with its 360-degree views.
 The resort also features the Marina Bay Sands Science Museum and a grand theater.
-Singapore residents are charged $100 just for the privilege to walk through the door, so you’ll need to bring your passport proving you aren’t a local in order to get in for free.

 The massive CityCenter complex, which features Aria Resort & Casino, along with dozens of restaurants and bars, covers an area of nearly 5.4 million square feet and is the largest private construction project in America’s history, coming at a price tag of $9 million.
 Stay at the Aria, and your room will greet you when you step through the door, address you by name and even gently wake you up in the morning.
-Every detail, from the lighting and music to the window shades, are tailored to your preference.
-The hotel features a total of 4,004 guest rooms and suites, while the casino offers 150,000 square feet of gaming space, including table games, slots and poker.
-It also features a massive, 215,000-square-foot pool area with 50 cabanas, a world-class spa and a theater.
+Every detail, from the lighting and music to the window shades, is tailored to your preference.
+The hotel features a total of luxury guest rooms and suites, while the casino offers 150,000 square feet of gaming space, including table games, slots and poker.
+It also features a massive, 215,000-square-foot pool area with private cabanas, a world-class spa and a theater.

 The most famous and largest casino in the Caribbean, Atlantis Resort is also home to some of the world’s most expensive hotel suites, with a Bridge Suite that will run you $25,000 a night.
 The casino includes 78 gaming tables with craps, blackjack, Caribbean stud poker, roulette and baccarat along with nearly 1,000 slot machines.
 What makes it stand out, is the skylights and windows along the gaming floor offering dramatic views of the dazzling turquoise sea.

-Another Steve Wynn property, Encore is the sister property of The Wynn, which sits adjacent to it on the Las Vegas Strip.
+Encore is the sister property of The Wynn, which sits adjacent to it on the Las Vegas Strip.
 It’s been honored with the AAA Five Diamond Award every year since opening in 2008.
-It features 74,000 square feet of gaming space as well as a spa and salon, five restaurants, seven bars and a nightclub.
-There are 2,034 massively-sized, opulent rooms, while interior spaces feature a combination of Asian influences and whimsical designs, most notably strong reds and a butterfly motif.
+It features 160,000 square feet of gaming space as well as a spa and salon, multiple restaurants and bars and a nightclub.
+There are massively-sized, opulent rooms, while interior spaces feature a combination of Asian influences and whimsical designs, most notably strong reds and a butterfly motif.